vanatteveldt/cssbook/README.md

 Steps needed to render the book:
  - Install quarto
  - Clone this repository
- - Set up a pythoon virtual env and install the `requirements.txt` file
+ - Activate the `renv` R virtual environment, e.g. using [renv/install.R]

 On my system, the following works for these steps: